AMRC-FactoryPlus/documentation/docs/framework-components/specification.md

 ## Interface Requirements

-Factory+ components should provide a Sparkplug interface and a HTTP interface where appropriate.
+Factory+ components **SHOULD** provide a Sparkplug interface and a HTTP interface where appropriate.

 The Sparkplug interface allows components to:
-- Register themselves with the Directory component, enabling clients to discover and interact with the components.
+- Register themselves with the [Directory](/docs/framework-components/core-components/directory) component, enabling clients to discover and interact with the components.
 - Provide asynchronous notifications to clients, which is particularly useful for real-time updates, status changes, or event-driven communication.
 As MQTT is a lightweight and low-latency protocol, it's well-suited for this purpose.

 The HTTP interface is designed to handle bulk request-response communication that may not be suitable for transmission over multicast mediums like MQTT.
 This interface is particularly useful for: